Turkish lira crisis turns political, threatens legal action - ExBulletin

 Analysts attribute the falls to Erdogan’s unorthodox decision to fight inflation by orchestrating steep interest rate cuts – the exact opposite of what countries usually do under similar circumstances.

-The criminal complaint targeted journalists and economists who suggested the lira’s fall would continue until Erdogan drastically changed course.
+The criminal complaint targeted journalists and economists who said the lira’s fall would continue until Erdogan drastically changed course.

-Nebati accused commentators of using “psychological warfare” by urging Turks to buy gold and dollars in order to preserve their savings against further lira drops.
+Nebati accused commentators of using “psychological warfare” by urging Turks to buy gold and dollars in order to preserve their savings against further declines in the pound.

 “File a complaint against anyone who misleads you,” Nebati urged citizens in a broad interview on CNN Turk.